-Bright Mediterranean inspired flavors make this feta farro salad a perfect main dish for a light meal, or a refreshing side for a picnic or barbecue.
+Bright Mediterranean inspired flavors make this feta farro salad a perfect main dish for a light meal, or a refreshing side.
+This farro salad is delicious, bright, and beautiful.

 I discovered something pretty cool the other day when I was walking around the grocery store… quick cooking farro.
-Normally, I’m wary of quick-cooking anything, but farro, like barley, is a wheat grain that takes a long time to cook, so the promise of farro ready to use in 10 minutes (more like 15 with getting the water to boil and all) was pretty exciting to me.
+Normally, I’m wary of quick-cooking anything, but farro, like barley, is a wheat grain that takes a long time to cook.
+The promise of farro ready to use in 10 minutes (more like 15 with boiling the water) was pretty exciting to me.
 I knew I was going to make it into a salad to keep with the “simple and quick” theme.
 I picked up a little creamy feta, and then waited something ridiculous like two weeks before putting this together.
 And then I made it twice in three days.

 Farro, if you haven’t heard of it, is a type of hulled wheat.
-It comes in three sizes, and is often used in soups or salads because it retains a nice chew and firm texture even after cooking.
-It’s similar to barley, and if you follow the “ancient grains” trend, you may have seen the largest size of farro sold as “spelt”.
+It comes in three sizes.
+Farro is often used in cooking because it retains a nice chew and firm texture, similar to barley.
+If you follow the “ancient grains” trend, you may have seen the largest size of farro sold as “spelt”.

 Normally, farro takes about 30-40 minutes to cook, which requires a little planning ahead.
-If you happen to be shopping at a grocery store whose name has the initials “TJ”, that is where I purchased the quick cooking farro used in this recipe at my local Trader Joe’s.
-If you can’t find it, use regular farro and plan for a little extra cooking time, or look for a quick cooking barley.
+I purchased the quick cooking farro used in this recipe at my local Trader Joe’s.
+If you can’t find it at your grocery store, use regular farro and plan for a little extra cooking time, or look for a quick cooking barley.
 It’s not exactly the same, but it’ll do.
 And you don’t want to miss out on this salad.

 Personally, I prefer to enjoy this salad slightly warm, mixed shortly after the farro has finished cooking.
-It holds up well for a day in the refrigerator, but is best if taken out of the refrigerator about 20 minute prior to serving so it may come closer to room temperature.
-If you are planning to make this in advance, mix the farro and dressing, then rewarm slightly and mix in the feta, arugula, herbs and tomato the day you plan to serve.
+It holds up well for a couple days in the refrigerator.
+Personally, I think it’s best if taken out of the refrigerator about 20 minute prior to serving.
+If you are planning to make this in advance, mix the farro and dressing, then refrigerate.
+Reheat the farro slightly and mix in the feta, arugula, herbs and tomato the day you plan to serve.

 - 1 cup quick cooking farro